maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 objectClassName -- the string "irr0_route"

-handle -- a string representing the registry unique identifier of the route object
+handle -- a string representing the registry-unique identifier of the route object

 route — a string representing the address-prefix for which a route is referenced; as per rfc2622#section-4